 I recently had the pleasure of chatting with Stephanie Fritz licensed midwife and certified professional midwife.
 She has a successful midwifery practice in Arizona since 2000.
 She began using essential oils as a natural health solution in 2008.
+I am excited to speak to her about which essential oils to use for fertility.

 She is the author of Essential Oils for Pregnancy, Birth and Babies and Fertility Essentials.